Postcards from Québec

 Perhaps the most impressive building in Montréal, the Notre-Dame Basilica.

 Followed by the most notable building in Old Québec City, the Chateau Frontenac.
+This is said to be the most photographed hotel in the world, and is easily one of the top Instagram photo spots in Quebec City.

 One of the few gates into Old Québec, the only remaining walled city north of Mexico.